 Don’t buy the first time

 You are eager to look good and feel good in your first time trying this winter sport.
-So, buying all fancy suit, gears and everything else sounds really exciting.
+So, buying all fancy suits, gear and everything else sounds really exciting.
 But please, just don’t!
-Delay your purchases to some time later.
+Delay your purchases sometime later.
 You can borrow and rent almost everything several times before deciding on what is actually necessary.
 Moreover, having tried out everything will give you a clear thought about what is fit for your own preferences and what’s not.